-Master Robert Morey began his martial arts career in 1983 by studying Aikido for 5 years under Dr. Bob Simmons in what is now called Ki Society style.
+Grandmaster Robert Morey began his martial arts career in 1983 by studying Aikido for 5 years under Dr. Bob Simmons in what is now called Ki Society style.
 Sensei Simmons studied under Rod Kobayashi who himself studied directly under O-Sensei Morihei Ueshiba, the founder of Aikido.
-Robert then studied Taekwondo and Hapkido under Grandmaster D.K.Shin in San Francisco from 1992 to 1997 where he also taught at the dojang; he also studied Hapkido under his dear friend Max Yongwood Lee who is the living incarnation of "indomitable spirit."
+Robert then studied Taekwondo and Hapkido under Grandmaster D.K.Shin in San Francisco from 1991 to 1998 where he also taught at the dojang; he also studied Hapkido under his dear friend Max Yongwoo Lee who is the living incarnation of "indomitable spirit."
 After moving to Napa, he studied Taekwondo under Master Terry Brule from 2001 to 2005 where he was California state champion in his AAU division in both forms and sparring in 2002, 2003, and 2004.
-He formed the Napa School of Martial Arts in 2011 and, along with Kyo San Nim Niki Camerin, the Sonoma School of Martial Arts, in 2021.
-He continues his training in Taekwondo, Hapkido, and Kumdo under Grandmaster Shin at the head dojang in Belmont, where he achieved his 5th Dan.
+He formed the Napa School of Martial Arts in 2011 and the Sonoma School of Martial Arts in 2021.
+He continues his training in Taekwondo, Hapkido, and Kumdo under Grandmaster Shin at the head dojang in Belmont, where he achieved his 7th Dan and was awarded the ranking of Grandmaster in November of 2021.
 In addition to martial arts, he is a winemaker, consultant, author, art and antique collector, and is fluent in Portuguese, Spanish, English, and French.
 His two daughters are successful in their careers in marketing and civil engineering.

 Supreme Grandmaster Shin has spent over sixty five years studying martial arts.
 He is one of the very few who have achieved the highest rank in both Taekwondo (World Taekwondo Federation – Kukkiwon, 9th Dan) and Hapkido (World Hapkido Federation, 9th Dan).